tmuzanenhamo/tmuzanenhamo/README.md

 ## Hi there, I'm Tawanda Muzanenhamo 👋

-### I am a Fullstack Software Engineer, Cloud Computing Enthusiast and Electrical Engineer by qualification :smile:.
+### I'm a Fullstack Software Engineer, Cloud Computing Enthusiast and Electrical Engineer by qualification :smile:.

 #### I am competent in the following technologies: